dgorepo/dgorepo/README.md

 ![email](https://img.shields.io/badge/Email-me-6c25be.svg?logo=gmail&logoWidth=20)
 ![linkedin](https://img.shields.io/badge/Linkedin-Follow%20Me-6c25be.svg?logo=linkedin&logoWidth=20)

-Passionate about technology and innovation
+Passionate about technology and innovation.

 "Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."
 *( Albert Einstein )*